 Every few months, Biomedical Instrumentation & Technology releases a new journal publication on recent events, changes, and perspectives happening within the Medical Human Factors community.
-The July/August 2017 issue features a compelling piece regarding the important role that end user and patient input has within the design process for medical devices.
+The July/August 2017 issue features a compelling piece regarding the important role that end-user and patient input have within the design process for medical devices.
 (Special thanks to Pat Patterson at Agilis — a partnering Human Factors consultancy here in Arizona — for the insights provided during her interview sections in the BI&T article).

-If you happened to miss it, the present blog article will walk you through key information and take home messages addressed in the latest installment.
+If you missed it, this article will walk you through key information addressed in the latest installment.

 “Fail early” — (says the pot to the kettle)

 This piece of wisdom is something that designers, engineers, and other professionals have heard for decades.
-In fact, it’s a topic that’s been addressed in our one-on-one interview with Russ Branaghan, PhD.
-But isn’t this mantra old news at this point?
-I mean, in the present state of business competition, it seems like every smart company — big and small — is arming themselves with knowledge from UX and Human Factors.
-We think: it might happen to those people, but it could never happen to my team.
-We’re too smart.
-Too progressive.
+In fact, it’s a topic Russ Branaghan, PhD addresses in our one-on-one interview.
+In the present state of business competition, companies should be arming themselves with knowledge of UX and Human Factors.

-Part of the issue is that nobody thinks that what their team is doing is the wrong way as they are doing it.
-It’s hard to anticipate (and accept) failure if you’ve combed through details over and over again.
-You expect that those kinks are worked out by the time users have an early prototype in their hands (even if it’s held together by kite string and contact cement).
-You’ve spent so much effort just making the thing work.
-That is, to make it do the one thing that it’s supposed to deliver on.
+Part of the issue is that nobody thinks that what their team is doing is the wrong way.
+It’s hard to anticipate failure if you’ve combed through details over and over again.
+You’ve spent so much effort just making your prototype work you don’t expect kinks.

 Whatever the reason, your product and team’s efforts fall into the category of “told you so”.
-Should have failed earlier.
-Should have saved that time.
-Should have used those resources for something else.
 It’s always easy to look back on failures and see opportunities where you could have detected the issues earlier on.

-With this in mind, I feel that the whole “fail early” advice isn’t all that instructive.
-A better piece of advice would be to organize your design process intentionally around testing early and often, rather than attempting to fit in tests opportunistically.
-The reason for this is that opportunities are hard to see ahead of time, especially as the design process deviates from your initial timelines.
-If you stick to firm commitments (e.g., bi-weekly, monthly), test what you have finished in that stage of the design cycle, and accept the results you uncover, your inevitable “failures” will come at fairly predictable time intervals.
+With this in mind, a better piece of advice would be to organize your design process intentionally around testing early and often.
+The reason for this is that opportunities are hard to see ahead of time.
+If you stick to firm commitments, test what you have finished, and accept the results, your inevitable “failures” will come at predictable intervals.

-In addition to the whole “fail early” advice offered in Hayhurst’s article, here are some tips on how to prepare a “safety net” in the beginning of a project, in preparation for failures:
+In addition to the “fail early” advice offered in Hayhurst’s article, here are tips on how to prepare a “safety net” at the beginning of a project, in preparation for failures:

 1) From the beginning, expect that you will need to change every asset of your design in some way.
-If your design won’t allow for a button to be shifted over 1/4 “ of an inch to the right, there is a good chance that you need to rethink your design altogether.
 Don’t grow attached to an idea or style or placement of an asset.

-2) Don’t build assets that are contingent upon users successfully using other assets ahead of time (i.e., avoid designs that permit cascading failures).
+2) Don’t build assets that are contingent upon users successfully using other assets ahead of time.

 4) Build your prototype to be tougher than you think it needs to be.
-You shouldn’t have to tell users to be gentle when using your prototype.
-Let them use it how they want.
-If they break it, have another one ready to go.
-If you truly “know your users” like you think you do, you should have built your prototype (and study tasks) in ways that reflected the prototype’s capacity for wear and tear.
+You shouldn’t have to tell users to be gentle when using your prototype – reflect the capacity for wear and tear.

 5) Initially design your product for your least competent user, not your average user.
-Make it dirt simple and easy to learn.
-I’ve never heard of a highly competent user complaining about a product that was too easy to use.
-Rest assured, however, you will add complexity to your product over time without even realizing it as the design cycle progresses.
+Make it simple and easy to learn.
+Rest assured, you will add complexity over time without even realizing it as the design cycle progresses.

 6) Understand the variety of “contexts for use” that users will interact with your device in.
-For instance, if you’re designing an app for diabetes management, you cannot expect a person to attentively watch your 6 minute instructional video before they begin using the service.
-It’s 10:00pm.
-They are wearing sweatpants.
-They are too tired to brush their teeth.
-Even if they “watch” the video, they probably aren’t paying attention.
+For instance, if you’re designing an app for diabetes management, do not expect a person to watch a 6-minute instructional video before they begin using the service.

-7) Identify a reliable, cheap, and (preferably) local source of end-user participants to test your device.
-This point is among the biggest reasons why companies don’t follow the “test early and often” mantra.
-Before you ever start up your CAD/CAM software, talk about packaging design, or distribution, you need to identify how you are going to recruit participants.
-If you don’t know the answer to this question by the time you have a prototype, you will feel the pain as you wait days or weeks for an outside agency to recruit participants for you.
+7) Identify a reliable, cheap, and local source of end-user participants to test your device.
+If you don’t know the answer to this question by the time you have a prototype, you will feel the pain as you wait days or weeks for an outside agency to recruit participants.

-8) Iteratively testing costs money up front — get over it.
-Get your team and stakeholders on board with this from the beginning because it will save you money in the long run.
-Lots of money, actually.
-This has been demonstrated time and time again across industries — there’s a reason why Human Factors and UX has grown so much in the last decade.
+8) Iteratively testing costs money up front.
+Get your team and stakeholders on board from the beginning because it will save you money in the long run.

 Setting the stage for patient advocacy at the FDA

-According to Hayhurst, FDA begun to play an active role in advocating for a more patient-centered perspective as early as 2013.
-An early indication of this shift toward end-user focus came about when FDA’s Center for Devices and Radiological Health (CDRH) openly discussed its “Patient Preference Initiative” — a workshop aimed at bringing together healthcare providers, medical device manufacturers, stakeholders, and patients to talk about the challenges each group faced in the healthcare arena.
+According to Hayhurst, FDA began to play an active role in advocating for a more patient-centered perspective in 2013.
+An early indication of this focus toward the end-user came when FDA’s Center for Devices and Radiological Health (CDRH) openly discussed its “Patient Preference Initiative” — a workshop aimed at bringing together healthcare providers, medical device manufacturers, stakeholders, and patients to talk about the challenges each group faced in the healthcare arena.